-As the plant is pretty rare to find, you will have a hard time getting your hands on one of these in your local nursery.
+And as the plant is rare, you will have difficulty getting your hands on one of these in your local nursery.

 But fret not; we have amassed a list of online sites that will deliver the plant to your home.
 Look below for the list.

 |Almost Eden||Ships usually on Mondays and Tuesdays (Except holidays)|

 |Succulents Box||Delivers within 3-5 days|

 A string of dolphins is relatively easy to grow and care for.
 Due to its trailing branches, it is also easy to propagate.